abridged/collabland-dev/docs/upstream-integrations/collab-actions/build-a-template-collab-action.md

 ## Deployment Guide

 You can deploy your Action to your preferred deployment platform.
 You can follow deployment instruction to host your Action on GCP, AWS, Digital Ocean, Heroku, Azure etc. [Collab.Land](https://Collab.Land) does not enforce any particular deployment practices or platforms.

-## Submitting Your Collab Action

-Once your Action is built, you can [submit it for review](https://forms.gle/rTMmiXa8W7qUVA4f8) to Collab.Land.
-The metadata provided in the `getMetadata()` method will be reviewed to ensure there are no conflicts with other existing Colla Actions.
-Upon successful review and approval, the metadata will be saved in the Action registry and frozen for that version.